colinsheppard/balatro-ai/pylatro-ai/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher with development headers
 - Rust toolchain (for building the engine)
 - The `balatro-engine` crate must be built with the `python` feature enabled

+**Note for macOS users**: If you're using pyenv or a custom Python installation, ensure Python development headers are available.
+The build system will automatically detect and link against the Python installation found by `pyo3-build-config`.

 ### Building the Rust Extension